-Shopify Starter isn't like the 3 main Shopify plans as it doesn't provide an ecommerce website.
+Shopify Starter isn’t like the three main Shopify plans, as it doesn’t provide an ecommerce website.
 Instead, it offers only the core sales functionality of Shopify, such as the ability to take payments and manage inventory.

-No ecommerce website?
-Yep.
-So, why use the Shopify Starter plan?
-Shopify Starter is a good choice for anyone who doesn't need an ecommerce website but wants to start selling in-person or online.
+Shopify Starter is a good choice for anyone who doesn’t need a full-fledged ecommerce website but wants to start selling.

-The Basic Shopify plan is the platform's entry-level offering.
-When considering Shopify Lite vs. Basic, the most significant difference is that Basic Shopify provides a fully-fledged ecommerce website.
+The Shopify Basic plan is the platform’s entry-level offering.
+When considering Shopify Starter versus Basic, the most significant difference is that Shopify Basic provides a fully fledged ecommerce website.

-Now, if you want an ecommerce website, should you go with the Basic Shopify plan or upgrade to Shopify or Shopify Advanced?
+Now, if you want an ecommerce website, should you go with the Shopify Basic plan or upgrade to Shopify (regular) or Shopify Advanced?

 First, consider the key differences in features:

-- Do you need 2 or fewer staff accounts?
+- Do you need two or fewer staff accounts?